monistode/ISA-docs/CISC_register.md

 Subtract the value at `[%REG2+$OFF]` from `%REG1`

+Reset the flag register, then set the `CF` to 1 if the result is negative, `OF` if there is a signed overflow (the sign complement of the truncated result is not the same as the non-truncated result), the `ZF` to 1 if the truncated result is 0 and the `SF` to 1 if the sign of the result is negative (even if it was truncated).

 `%REG1 -= [%REG2+$OFF]`

 # SUB `[%REG1]`, `%REG2`
 `01101000` - 2 bytes

 Subtract the value at `%REG2` from `[%REG1]`

+Reset the flag register, then set the `CF` to 1 if the result is negative, `OF` if there is a signed overflow (the sign complement of the truncated result is not the same as the non-truncated result), the `ZF` to 1 if the truncated result is 0 and the `SF` to 1 if the sign of the result is negative (even if it was truncated).

 `[%REG1] -= %REG2`